 Since 2007, the Electric Power Research Institute and a strong collaboration of power companies, wastewater utilities, farmers, state and federal agencies and environmental interests have been working to develop a regional interstate water quality trading framework in the Ohio River Basin.
 As environmental impacts come from many sources, our project is facilitating broad non-traditional collaborations to achieve a common goal of protecting and improving watersheds at lower overall costs.
 Properly designed and deployed, the proposed trading program in the Ohio River Basin will allow exchanges of water quality credits for nitrogen and phosphorus.

-In August 2012, Ohio, Indiana and Kentucky siged the trading plan making it now the world’s largest water quality trading program.
-At full scale, it could span up to eight states and potentially create a market for 46 power plants, thousands of wastewater utilities, and approximately 230,000 farmers.
-The program has the potential to move millions of private dollars into the farm economy bypaying farmers for reducing nutrient loading.
+In August 2012, Ohio, Indiana and Kentucky signed the trading plan making it now the world’s largest water quality trading program.
+The program has the potential to move millions of private dollars into the farm economy by paying farmers for reducing nutrient loading.
 Utilizing solid scientific foundations, this project could result in a multi-industry market that will accelerate cost-effective water quality improvements and provide important ancillary ecological benefits.
-Following years of establishing strong project foundations, the project team plans to execute a series of pilot trades beginning in 2013 through 2015.
+Following years of establishing strong project foundations, the project team executed pilot trades for stewardship credits in 2014 and for a research project in 2015.
+A recent amendment to the plan extended the pilot period through 2020.

-EPRI’s Jessica Fox (34 KB) leads this effort in collaboration with power companies, federal and state agencies, agricultural organizations, academia, the private sector and other industry organizations.
+EPRI's Jessica Fox and Jeff Thomas lead this effort in collaboration with power companies, federal and state agencies, agricultural organizations, academia, the private sector and other industry organizations.

 Impacts on water quality in the Ohio River Basin come from many sources including power plants, wastewater treatment plants, urban stormwater, agriculture, and even from sources outside of the Basin.
 Due to the many sources of impacts and high nutrient loading in some Basin areas, improving water quality will require collaboration among national and state agencies, power plants, wastewater treatment plants, farmers, environmental groups, and others.
 In addition, coordinated efforts among state, regional and federal regulatory agencies are critical to address how interstate trading will occur.